code-423n4/2022-12-gogopool-findings/data/descharre-G.md

 - [ProtocolDao.sol](https://github.com/code-423n4/2022-12-gogopool/blob/main/contracts/contract/tokens/upgradeable/ProtocolDao.sol)
 - [Vault.sol](https://github.com/code-423n4/2022-12-gogopool/blob/main/contracts/contract/tokens/upgradeable/Vault.sol)

-When contract instance is only used once, don't assign it to a variable, the functions below keep almost the same readability.
-I didn't include the functions where the readibility will get worse
+When the contract instance is only used once, don't assign it to a variable to save gas.
+Use it directly, see the example below.
+I didn't include the functions where the readibility would get worse.
 Instead of:
 ProtocolDAO dao = ProtocolDAO(getContractAddress("ProtocolDAO"));
 uint256 rate = dao.getExpectedAVAXRewardsRate();